oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 }
 ```

-Take a look at the **System Log** in the Okta Dashboard and you will see an entry indicating the Cart Service requested an access token:
+Take a look at the **System Log** in the Okta Admin Console and you will see an entry indicating the Cart Service requested an access token:

 {% img blog/spring-gateway-patterns/client-credential-activity.png alt:"Client Credentials Activity" width:"900" %}{: .center-image }

 ## Learn More About Building Secure Applications

-In this tutorial, you learned how to create an API Gateway with Spring Cloud Gateway, and how to configure three common OAuth2 patterns (1. code flow, 2. token relay and 3. client credentials grant) using Okta Spring Boot Starter and Spring Security. .
-You can find all the code on [GitHub](https://github.com/oktadeveloper/okta-spring-cloud-gateway-example).
+In this tutorial, you learned how to create an API Gateway with Spring Cloud Gateway, and how to configure three common OAuth2 patterns (1. code flow, 2. token relay, and 3. client credentials grant) using Okta Spring Boot Starter and Spring Security.
+You can find [all the code on GitHub](https://github.com/oktadeveloper/okta-spring-cloud-gateway-example).

-To continue learning about Spring Cloud Gateway features and OAuth2 authorization patterns, check also the following links:
+To continue learning about Spring Cloud Gateway features and OAuth 2.0 authorization patterns, check also the following links:

 - [Secure Reactive Microservices with Spring Cloud Gateway](/blog/2019/08/28/reactive-microservices-spring-cloud-gateway)
 - [Secure Legacy Apps with Spring Cloud Gateway](/blog/2020/01/08/secure-legacy-spring-cloud-gateway)